pharaox/carnalitas_x/README.md

 When buying slaves, the AI acceptance is influenced by a comprehensive estimation of the slave's usefulness based on factors such as:

-* Is the buyer lacking good councillors, court positions (currently only court physician or antiquarian), knights, or commanders, and how well would the slave perform the corresponding role.
+* Is the slave better than other options available to the buyer as a councillor, court position (any of 14 existing and 2 new specific to slaves), knight, or commander, and how much better exactly.
 * Does the slave have any useful claims on neighboring realms.
 * Is the buyer attracted to the sex of the slave, and if yes the slave's attraction.
 * Is the slave a visibly fertile female.